-2.16 H7: Unmatched total number of indoor units
+2.14 H7: Unmatched total number of indoor units

-- Number of indoor units detected by master unit not same as number set on main PCB. - All units stop running. - Error code is only displayed on the master unit.
+- Number of indoor units detected by the outdoor unit not same as number set on main PCB. - All units stop running. - Error code is displayed on the outdoor unit.

-- Trigger condition: Only one indoor unit cannot be detected by master unit for 8 hours or more than one indoor unit cannot be detected by master unit for 3 minutes. - Recover condition: Number of indoor units detected by master unit is same as number set on main PCB. - Reset method: Resume automatically.
+- Trigger condition: Only one indoor unit cannot be detected by the outdoor unit for 8 hours or more than one indoor unit cannot be detected by the outdoor unit for 3 minutes. - Recover condition: Number of indoor units detected by the outdoor unit is same as number set on main PCB. - Reset method: Resume automatically.